loopier/tombola/README.md

 # Usage

 ```
-// boot the server
+// Boot the server

 s.boot;

-// start the music
+// Start the music

 Tombola.musicamaestro;

-// spin the wheel...! and watch the Post window.
-It takes a while, be patient
-// you may have to adjust the post window size for it to display correctly.
-// increasing the font makes it more dramatic
+// Edit the list of participants below and...
+// SPIN THE WHEEL...!

 Tombola.ruleta("Lina", "Ivan", "Julia", "Citlali", "Luka", "Roza sintič", "Katja", "Blaž", "Lola", "Ruže");

+// Watch the Post window.
+// It takes a while, be patient.
+// You may have to adjust the Post window size for it to display correctly.
+// Increasing the font makes it more dramatic

+// Bonus track:
+// You can break the tape, make it sound old and crappy, by live coding it.
+// The higher the value, the older the tape.

+Tombola.tape(0.1); // default value is 0.04
+Tombola.tape(0.7);
 ```